Santa Barbara Revels

 After returning to California, Susan’s career remained equally varied.
 She co-hosted Mid-Morning LA for KHJ-TV; she was a regular on Days of Our Lives, a guest on numerous television comedy and drama series (including the “Who Shot JR?” episode of Dallas), and she co-starred in ANTA-West’s premier of Gog and Magog at the Coronet Theatre.
 She pursued an award-winning song-writing career, created comedy and vocal showcases for LA clubs, and she acted as spokeswoman for an eclectic array of commercial products, work that enabled her to put herself through UCLA Law School.
 She then practiced entertainment law prior to moving to Santa Barbara.

-PRODUCTION MANAGER DANIEL HERRERA (he/him) has been working in theater as a production manager, stage manager, actor, producer, designer, and director for nearly twenty-five years.
+PRODUCER DANIEL HERRERA has been working in theater as a producer, production manager, stage manager, actor, designer, and director for nearly twenty-five years.
 He began his theater education at Santa Barbara City College and continued theater at SBCC while getting his BA in Communication at the University of California, Santa Barbara.
 He continued his education at Southern Oregon University to receive a Master of Theater Studies in Production and Design.

 Matthew studied physical theater with James Donlon at UCSB and Sigfrido Aquilar at the Estudio Busquerda de Pantomimo Teatro in Guanajuato, Mexico.
 Matthew teaches acting, Shakespeare and stage combat, and he directs the GVJH annual spring production in Santa Barbara.
 He has also enjoyed working at the Westport Playhouse, The Odyssey Theatre, Ogunquit Playhouse, The Odyssey Project, The Cape Playhouse, Asolo Theatre, Santa Barbara Theatre Group, The Ensemble Theatre, Speaking of Stories, Santa Barbara Revels, Santa Barbara Shakespeare Co., and City at Peace.